-As part of our mission to uphold meritocracy and fair access for students from all backgrounds, we welcome applications from all students, regardless of citizenship or immigration status.
-Undocumented and A term for students who have received <a href="https://en.wikipedia.org/wiki/Deferred_Action_for_Childhood_Arrivals">Deferred Action for Childhood Arrivals</a>. applicants alike submit the same application components and go through the same selection process as all other students.
+As part of our mission to uphold meritocracy and fair access for students from all backgrounds, we welcome applications from students, regardless of citizenship or immigration status.
+Undocumented and A term for students who have received <a href="https://en.wikipedia.org/wiki/Deferred_Action_for_Childhood_Arrivals" target="_blank" rel="noopener noreferrer">Deferred Action for Childhood Arrivals</a>. applicants alike submit the same application components and go through the same selection process as all other students.

 If you have specific questions about the application process for undocumented students, please contact DJ Rock, Assistant Director of Admissions, at [email protected].

 Resources for students

 Resources at MIT

-- Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, recently published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus.
+- Chancellor Cynthia Barnhart, who oversees student life and learning at MIT, published a letter to the community detailing the measures MIT has taken to protect and support undocumented students on our campus.
 The Chancellor’s Office also responded to frequently asked questions about DACA.

 - We have an immigration lawyer who offers students legal advice regarding their status.